authormedia/mybooktable/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Minor bug fixes

+= 2.0.4 =
+* Added option to disable "Find a Local Bookstore" box in shadow boxes
+* Fixed a bug with Kobo Buy Button links
+* Improved shadow box styling and mobile responsiveness
+* Other minor bug fixes

 = 2.0.3 =
 * Added feedback for ISBN field on book pages
 * Added back option to disable "Find a Local Bookstore" box